Changing Engine Oil

 That said, every vehicle has different mileage and duration requirements for oil changes.
-Whether you’re the proud owner of a Wrangler, Grand Cherokee or Renegade it’s important to understand your vehicle’s needs (which can be found in the owner’s manual if you’re unsure).
-Regardless, it’s important to reiterate a very important rule of Jeep ownership which will apply to all elements of care and maintenance: the harder you drive it, the more diligent you’ll need to be.
+It’s important to understand your vehicle’s needs (which can be found in the owner’s manual if you’re unsure).
+Recent Jeep models will include an oil life computer that calculates your exact remaining oil life based on your driving style and engine condition.
+When an oil change is needed, an alert will appear in your instrument cluster.
+However, you should never go more than 10,000 miles or one year without changing your oil.
+It’s important to reiterate a very important rule of Jeep ownership which will apply to all elements of care and maintenance: the harder you drive it, the more diligent you’ll need to be.

 Coolant Maintenance (Flush / Change)

 Another area of service which requires equal discretion is that of the transfer case.
-As with the transmission, there is a wide array of fluids available - not just in terms of brand - but in terms of viscosity and overall suitability.
+A recent Jeep Wrangler that sees heavy towing is recommended to have its transfer case fluid changed every 60,000 miles or six years, but as always, the exact schedule will depend on your vehicle and driving style.
+As with the transmission, there is a wide array of fluids available - not just in terms of brand, but in terms of viscosity and overall suitability.
 There are also differences in terms of older transfer cases, compared to their updated counterparts.
 This is where knowledge and experience can be helpful.

 Another maintenance task that becomes emphasized when the vehicle is used for off-roading pertains to the wide range of filters found in your Jeep.
 From fuel to air to cabin, filters play a crucial role in preventing contaminants from damaging your vehicle, reducing its efficiency or making the cabin experience less safe and/or enjoyable.
 And while the air filter can be easily accessed and replaced, even by the most inexperienced of owners, others might prove more challenging.
 Either way, it’s imperative that none go ignored, or forgotten.